alexajuno/cs50ai/README.md

 # CS50 AI

-Project contains work for CS50 AI course.
+This project contains work from the CS50 AI course.